Non-Invasive TMJ Treatment Can Ease Chronic Jaw Pain

 Temporomandibular joint (TMJ) disorders occur when jaw joints are damaged or dysfunctional.
 As a result, you could experience inflammation in the surrounding tissues, along with a host of related symptoms.
-At Heringer Dentistry LLC, Dr. Everett E. Heringer and Dr. Brielle Renz offer complete TMJ treatment.
+At Heringer Dentistry, Dr. Everett E. Heringer offers complete TMJ treatment.
 When you visit our Bismarck, ND, practice, we will evaluate your symptoms and perform a complete examination.
 Once we have an accurate diagnosis, we will recommend appropriate care.
 In the majority of cases, we can treat TMJ disorders (TMD) with non-invasive methods.

 What Is TMJ Disorder?